 We are going to break down all the scales derived from the key of C Major.
 First you start with Ionian, which is spelled C, D, E, F, G, A, B, C. What people don't realize is that this simple major scale has another name "Ionian".
 When you take the same set of notes from D to D, you have the dorian scale, and so on.
 The 7 main scales with starting notes are: C-Ionian, D-Dorian, E-Phrygian, F-Lydian, G-Myxolydian, A-Aeolean, and B-Locrian, just depending on which note you start from.

 Disclosure: I am a paid affiliate of Jamorama

 In this exercise, notice that we are adding a D note at the top of the Ionian (Major) scale.
-This is very critical because it allows you to keep the three note per string pattern but does not change the character of the scale.
-If anything it enhances the sound by creating a "jazz ninth" effect.
-You will carry this logic up through the scales adding a high E note on top of the Dorian Scale and so forth.
+This is very critical because it allows you to keep the three notes per string pattern but does not change the character of the scale.
+If anything, it enhances the sound by creating a "jazz ninth" effect.
+You will carry this logic up through the scales adding a high E note on top of the Dorian Scale and so on.

 What I do is two times up and down each scale all the way up to the high C Ionian scale (on the 17th fret) and then all the way back down.